Project overview

 Below is a detailed overview of the next phase of construction.

-- Queen Street, between Bronson Avenue and Bay Street: Begin the installation of storm sewer and sanitary sewer
+• Queen Street, between Bronson Avenue and Bay Street: complete the installation of storm and sanitary sewers and full road reconstruction, including new sidewalks, curbs, catch basins, paving, traffic calming elements, landscaping, and tree plantings.

 Why: The overall purpose of the project is to replace portions of the existing sewers, roads and watermains as well as the rearrangement and reconstruction of the street right of way in accordance with the results of the Albert and Slater Streets Post Light Rail Transit (LRT) Repurposing Functional Design Study that was approved by Ottawa City Council in 2018.
 The streets will follow the Complete Street framework, in which physical elements will be incorporated into the design, such as safety, comfort and mobility for all users.

-When: The work on Bronson Avenue, between Laurier Avenue and Slater Street, is tentatively planned to begin in early March 2023 and the remaining work will resume as warmer weather arrives.
+When: The work on Queen Street, between Bronson Avenue and Bay Street, is tentatively planned to begin in early March and the remaining work will resume as warmer weather arrives which is anticipated around mid-April.
 The project is planned to be completed by the end of October 2024.

 Where: The limits of construction associated with this project are as follows:

-- Bronson Avenue, from Queen Street to Laurier Street
+• Bronson Avenue, from Queen Street to Laurier Avenue West

-Who: The City of Ottawa has retained the contractor, Aecon Construction Ontario East, to complete the work.
+Who: The City of Ottawa has retained the contractor, GIP Construction Ontario East Ltd. to undertake this work.

 Traffic impacts